 - Michael Taylor, National Policy and Projects Manager, Education and Training Aigroup.

 - Garry Argent, Learning Support Consultant, Master Builders Association of Victoria.

 - Laura Chapman, Volunteer Program Manager and coordinator of the Adult Literacy Program at Carringbush Adult Education.

-Following on from the panel, the audience will be invited to move to the break out spaces for facilitated discussions.
-(Tea and coffee will be available during this time).
+The audience will be invited to move to break out spaces for facilitated discussions.

 Lunch 12 noon – 12.50pm

 On the day choose two workshops, each of one hour duration.

 How do plumbers use numeracy?
 What numeracy skills are needed to install a washbasin or dig?
 Let’s tap into how plumbers use numeracy in their work tasks!

 This workshop will explore how numeracy is embedded in work skills using plumbing as a case study.
 We will discuss a framework, which can be applied to any industry, for unpacking numeracy skills required for typical plumbing tasks.
 We will explore how we can plan for targeted numeracy skills development for employability.